3DCoded/Happy-Hare/MMU-Calibration.md

 The last calibration before use!
 Here you can calibrate the length of your bowden from MMU gate to extruder entrance.
 This is important because it allows the MMU to move the filament at a fast pace over this distance because getting to the more complicated part of the load sequence.
 To speed up this process and depending on what sensors you have fitted for extruder homing, you may need to give the calibration routine a hint of how far way the extruder is.

+There are different ways to do this depending on your configuration and sensor options:

+1. If `extruder_homing_endstop: extruder` or `mmu_gear_touch` or `filament_compression`, then you have a homing endstop and you can simply specify a `BOWDEN_LENGTH` that is GREATER than your estimated length to give plenty of room to find the homing stop (technically, Happy Hare defaults to 2000mm so you can probably omit this parameter completely).

+  > MMU_CALIBRATE_BOWDEN
+  > MMU_CALIBRATE_BOWDEN BOWDEN_LENGTH=1500

-If `extruder_homing_endstop: collision`, then during Bowden calibration `BOWDEN_LENGTH` needs to be supplied and MUST be slightly shorter than the actual length.
+2. If `extruder_homing_endstop: collision` (and you are relying on an encoder), then during Bowden calibration `BOWDEN_LENGTH` needs to be supplied and MUST be slightly shorter than the actual length.
 A good rule of thumb is to manually measure the distance from exit from the selector to the entrance to your extruder.
 Subtract 40-50mm from that distance.
 I measured approximately 690mm on my system, so will supply 650mm as the starting value.
 For example:

   > MMU_CALIBRATE_BOWDEN BOWDEN_LENGTH=650